MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-extend-datacenter.md

 ### Configure the Windows Server 2019 file server storage

-For the purpose of this first scenario, I’ll be validating a configuration where the Windows Server 2019 File Server is a virtual machine running on Hyper-V. This virtual machine will be configured with eight virtual processors, a single VHDX file, and most importantly, two virtual network adapters.
+For this first scenario, I'll be validating a configuration where the Windows Server 2019 File Server is a virtual machine running on Hyper-V. This virtual machine will be configured with eight virtual processors, a single VHDX file, and most importantly, two virtual network adapters.
 In an ideal scenario, these network adapters will have different routable subnets, but in this test, they will have network adapters on the same subnet.

 ![](./media/azure-stack-network-howto-extend-datacenter/image5.png)

 For your file server, it could be Windows Server 2016 or 2019, physical or virtual, running on Hyper-V, VMware, or an alternative platform of your choice.
 The key focus here, is connectivity into and out of the Azure Stack system, however having multiple paths between the source and destination is preferably, as it provides additional redundancy, and allows the use of more advanced capabilities to drive increased performance, such as SMB Multichannel.

-I’d encourage you to update your File Server with the latest cumulative updates and fixes, rebooting if necessary, before proceeding with the configuration of file shares.
+I'd encourage you to update your File Server with the latest cumulative updates and fixes, rebooting before proceeding with the configuration of file shares.

 Once updated and rebooted, you can now configure this server as a File Server.